7 More Tips for Minimising Spam

-If you spot spam, click the ‘report spam’ button.
+If you spot spam, click the ‘report’ button.
 This sends all future spam to your junk folder from this source, even if they have a different ‘from address’.

 Warning!
 If you receive an email from someone you know, check they sent it.
 Send a new email, politely asking if they sent it.
 Their email address may have been harvested.
 If they confirm, unsubscribe.

 If you can not confirm the source, do not click on anything!
 Do not reply, click on a link or unsubscribe.
 Report it as spam and ignore it.

 If you have concerns about an on-line shopping site or forum, set up a webmail account just for these sites.
 If you get flooded with spam you can delete this email account.